Ealing Council operates a public safety CCTV scheme in partnership with the Metropolitan Police.

 The cameras, as well as being a

-The system harnesses the wireless transmission (4G/3G/Wi-Fi), local recording (up to 4TB) and 360° PTZ field of vision of the WCCTV Speed Dome range to provide a complete situational overview, while the NPR camera delivers crystal-clear images of number plates in all weather and lighting conditions.
+The system harnesses the wireless transmission (4G/3G/Wi-Fi), local recording (up to 4TB) and 360° PTZ field of vision of the WCCTV Speed Dome range to provide a complete situational overview.
+Simultaneously, the ANPR camera delivers crystal-clear images of number plates in all weather and lighting conditions.

 Tyco's Mosiac platform offers the Council central video surveillance control platform that connects to their range of WCCTV